-Smoked Brisket Chili is full of smoky flavor, and has a deep, rich red color from the dried chiles.
+Smoked Brisket Chili is a recipe full of smoky flavor, and has a deep, rich red color from the dried chiles.

 This is certainly not your average chili!

 I brought this is to a Bengal’s (Who Dey!)
 Super Bowl celebration with some friends and literally not one drop was left.